 - Remove cakes from oven and let them rest in the tins for a few minutes before turning them over onto wire racks to cool completely.

-- To assemble the cake, level each layer and sandwich them with buttercream.
-Cover the sides and top with buttercream.
-Decorate as you wish.
+- To assemble the cake, level each cake layer into 2 and level the tops.

 R